Rock and Roll (Gary Glitter song): Cover versions

 A cover version of Part 1, entitled 'Rock 'n' Roll', was recorded and released by British electronic music group The Human League and included on their EP Holiday '80 (1980).
 The group also performed the track on Top of the Pops in May 1980, although the single failed to make the Top 40.
 Another version of the Human League's recording makes a direct segue into a cover version of the Iggy Pop track "Nightclubbing".

 Northern Ireland post-punk group The Undertones recorded "Rock n Roll" for their fourth BBC Radio 1 session for John Peel in January 1980.
 The track has its first official release in 2004.

 Philadelphia post-punk band Executive Slacks released their version of part 2 (entitled "Rock 'n' Roll" or "Rock & Roll", depending on the release) as a 12" single in 1986, performed on electronic instruments, guitar and percussion.

-Part 2 was heavily sampled in the Timelords' hit "Doctorin' the Tardis" with the lyrics changed to reflect Doctor Who and his tardis.
+Part 2 was heavily sampled in the Timelords' hit "Doctorin' the Tardis" with the lyrics changed to reflect Doctor Who and the TARDIS.

 Part 2 was sampled on the song "Mas Tequila" by Sammy Hagar and The Waboritas, off the band's 1999 album Red Voodoo.

 Part 2 was also sampled by Argentinian musician Gustavo Cerati in his song "Paseo Inmoral" from his album Bocanada (1999).

 The song was a major influence for the 2011 song "Howlin' for You" by The Black Keys, with vocalist Dan Auerbach saying it was built around the drum beat from "Rock and Roll."

 Part 2 is used as the tune for "Boris Johnson Is Still a Fucking Cunt" by the Kunts.